ad2ien/ad2ien/README.md

 ## I'm Adrien

-I'm a developer in my late 30s.
+I'm a developer in my early 40s.
 I've worked as an IT consultant most of my career making my way from embedded C++ to Kotlin web applications through a large variety of projects.
 I'm now at [OKP4 👾](https://okp4.com/) trying to improve my skills and contribute to open source projects.

 I'm based near Toulouse France but I spent some times in Paris, New-Zealand and Chile.